-[Section 96 inserted by No. 46 of 2010 s.
+[Section 96 inserted: No. 46 of 2010 s.
 44.]

 97. Evidentiary provisions

 (1) In any proceedings to recover the amount of any costs, charges, or expenses recoverable by the State under this Act, it shall be sufficient to produce the certificate of the Minister or the Director General, and such certificate shall be prima facie evidence that such costs, charges and expenses were actually and lawfully incurred by a person authorised by the Minister or the Director General in that behalf, and the onus of disproving the amount shall be upon the defendant.